This is my first collection of previously published stories and essays (along with a few new pieces) mostly focused

-Featuring 15 stories and 12 essays, the book is due out on October 15 and is now available for presale at a reduced price.
+Featuring 15 stories and 12 essays, the book is now available as an ebook and print book.

 What others are saying about Pirate Moon …

 David Healey is a storyteller extraordinaire.
 His writing entices readers into David’s world.
 Pirate Moon: Collected Stories and Essays is a perfect way to escape to the wonderful Chesapeake.”— Bruce E. Mowday, author of Stealing Wyeth and Jailing the Johnston Gang: Bringing Serial Murderers to Justice.